Tissus

 G700 Black

-90cm Versatile pure cotton woven interfacing for small panels, blouses and shirts Light to medium weight fabrics Fix with a steam iron, 5-6 times gently, step by step without slipping
+90cm Versatile woven pure cotton interfacing for small inserts, blouses, and shirts Light to medium fabrics.
+Fix with a steam iron, 5-6 times gently, step by step without sliding.

 G710 White